rasheedfarooqui11/Transaction-Fraud-Risk/README.md

 ## What I'd do with more time

-- Nested UID aggregations at multiple granularities, so coarse groups cover the rows fine groups miss.
-This is where the competition winners got their gains.
 - Proper hyperparameter search.
 The ladder used near-default parameters throughout.
 - CatBoost, which handles high-cardinality categoricals natively via ordered target statistics.
 - Cost-sensitive thresholding using the real cost of an analyst hour against the real cost of a chargeback, rather than a fixed 500-row budget.

-## Production notes

-Not built, but the shape: nightly batch scoring, feature-distribution drift monitoring with alerting, quarterly retrain triggered by PR-AUC decay, versioned model artefacts.
-The 6% out-of-time drop is the argument for the retrain cadence.